“He was getting old, anyway.”

 “This is him.”
 Luke’s mind was working so fast he could barely keep track of the information he was recalling.
 “I know there was something he always had with him; if I could just remember . . .”

 “What?”
 Zaid snapped.
 “Let’s get out of here before the police show up to investigate.”

-Luke released a hitched sigh.
+Luke released a hitched sigh, running a hand through his dark curls.
 “I know,” he said, his motivation deflated.

-Luke closed his eyes, believing Zaid’s cruel words.
-“What if . . .” he trailed off.
+Luke closed his light blue eyes, believing Zaid’s cruel words.
+“But . . .” he trailed off.